-305 This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
-The TOE makes appropriate secure reaction to stops operation if a physical manipulation or physical probing attack is detected.
+This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
+The TOE makes a reset or interrupt feature occurs to stops operation if a physical manipulation or physical probing attack is detected.
 And also scrambling and encryption mechanisms make reverse engineering of the TOE layout unpractical and protect from probing attack and signal identification of the TOE layout unpractical.
-So these functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack
+So these functionalities meet the security functional requirement of FPT\PHP.3: Resistance to physical attack.